Hafizalimi7/week_4_database/README.md

 ```

 To set up the appropriate tables, connect to the database in 'psql' and run the SQL scripts in the 'db/migrations' folder in the given order.

+CREATE A ANOTHER DATABASE bookmark_manager_test;

+run the psql commands for both databases